-- What stood out to you about the kind of person Taliana was? - What about her father?
-Did he try to force Taliana to get married?

-- How was the farmer's family protected?
+- What do we learn from this story? - What stood out to you about the kind of person Taliana was? - What about her father?
+Did he try to force Taliana to get married? - How was the farmer's family protected?
 (By the king, who was the government and should have been making sure that all families were protected.) - Is there anything else that you noticed about the king?
 (He liked to see goodness in other people, especially in Taliana, and he wanted to protect his people.)